Eloston/lxd-pkg-debian/doc/backup.md

 offline spare or just as a storage server that you can copy your containers back from if needed.

+## Container backups
+The `lxc export` command can be used to export containers to a backup tarball.
+Those tarballs will include all snapshots by default and an "optimized" tarball can be obtained if you know that you'll be restoring on a LXD server using the same storage pool backend.

+Those tarballs can be saved any way you want on any filesystem you want and can be imported back into LXD using the `lxc import` command.

 ## Disaster recovery
 Additionally, LXD maintains a `backup.yaml` file in each container's storage volume.
 This file contains all necessary information to recover a given container, such as container configuration, attached devices and storage.

-This file can be processed by the `lxd import` command.
+This file can be processed by the `lxd import` command, not to be confused with `lxc import`.

 To use the disaster recovery mechanism, you must mount the container's storage to its expected location, usually under